 The President shall appoint an Officer Nominating Committee immediately following the annual meeting in even-numbered years, which will establish a slate of Officers for election by the board at the first regularly scheduled meeting following the annual meeting.
 Additional nominations from the floor will be accepted.
 If there is more than one candidate per office, voting shall be done by written ballot.
 Membership on this committee shall not prohibit nomination for office.

 Officers shall serve until the election which occurs at the first regularly scheduled meeting following the SALS Annual Meeting in even-numbered years.
 If they are no longer members of the Board following the SALS Annual Meeting, or if they resign from office or leave the Board for any reason during the year, the members shall elect replacement officer(s) pro tem to serve until the next election.

 5. Financial Officers.
 A Treasurer shall be appointed by the Board, shall attend to the fiscal affairs of SALS, and shall be bonded /insured appropriately.
+The Treasurer shall attend all Board meetings and may take part in the deliberations, but shall have no vote.
 Subject to the stated policies of the Board, the Treasurer shall pay out funds by check signed by the Treasurer, or, in case of the disability of the Treasurer, by the President or Vice President, who shall also be bonded /insured.
 The Treasurer shall keep an accurate record of all monies received and disbursed and make a report thereof to the Board monthly and at other times as the Board shall require.